andrija-djurovic/monobinShiny/README.md

 ![plot](./pics/pic06.png)

 ## Data checks and notifications
 As already stated, almost every reactive element of the application produces notification output (lower righ corner).
-Example of error notification for trying to import file other than .csv is presented in the following image
+Example of error notification for trying to import file other than .csv is presented in the following image:

 ![plot](./pics/pic07.png)